 - We're already cross-functional,

 - We're already teamed up for a product launch,

 - We know the market, and

 Product marketers own go-to-market, and pricing should be a central component of your GTM strategy.
 In much the same way as product management own the product roadmap, product marketers ought to own the pricing roadmap – both touch everyone in the company.

 In the absence of a roadmap, tied into your wider GTM strategy, pricing can become an afterthought.
 And when that happens, you start losing deals, net dollar retention is down, customers start churning, they're confused, and you're no longer profitable.

 But when done right, you can win deals, it can become a differentiator, and you can help companies grow from 1 million to 100 million or even in the billions.
 So in order to build a pricing roadmap, I need to share two basic pricing concepts with you.

-The first one is subscription and it has three key revenue buckets.
-This is the meat of the pricing concepts and it’s very different to traditional businesses, which cared about winning customers.
-So Microsoft would sell that CD for PowerPoint and Word, we would download and pay a big chunk of money.
-But in the subscription business, you're paying little chunks of money on a monthly basis, whatever that period is to use something.
+The first one is a subscription and it has three key revenue buckets.
+This is the meat of the pricing concepts and it’s very different from traditional businesses, which cared about winning customers.
+So Microsoft would sell that CD for PowerPoint and Word, and we would download and pay a big chunk of money.
+But in the SaaS subscription business, you're paying little chunks of money on a monthly basis, whatever that period is to use something.

 So it's a win-win here because for the customers they think, "I don't have to outlay as much money", so it's a low barrier to entry, "if I don't like it, I'll just stop paying".
-For the companies it's easy because you can really win a lot of customers.
-So it's win-win.
+For companies, it's easy because you can really win a lot of customers.
+So it's a win-win.